 The U.S./Mexico border has been called “a leaking wound” by U.S. Poet Laureate Juan Felipe Herrera.
 In South Texas, that wound bleeds immigrants, drugs and violence.

-Author Stephanie Elizondo Griest spent a decade looking at all aspects of the border – religion, drugs, immigration.
-Not just in her native South Texas, but at the U.S./Canadian border.
-And despite being separated by 2000 miles, Elizondo Griest found that the northern and southern borderlands have more in common than not.
+Author Stephanie Elizondo Griest spent a decade looking at all aspects of the border – religion, drugs, immigration -- and not just in her native South Texas, but all along the U.S./Canadian border.
+And despite being separated by 2,000 miles, Elizondo Griest found that the northern and southern borderlands have more in common than not.